bibleexchange/courses/homiletics-2/en/3003_textual-sermon.md

 # The Textual Sermon

+## Textual sermons are those in which the subject and main divisions are derived from the text.

+"The Textual Sermon is a miniature Expository Sermon covering a few verses, a verse, or part of a verse, but not the whole paragraph.
+Even though the textual sermon covers fewer verses than the expository sermon, the subject does come from the Bible and each major point comes from those verses.
+Yes, there is less material from which to get the supporting material, but it still may be possible.
+The textual sermon is just a shorter form of the expository sermon and covers only a few verses, a verse or part of a verse, but still expounds that shorter portion of Scripture.
+The value of the textual sermon is in dealing with a manageable portion of Scripture appropriate for the present setting."

 ## What is this type of sermon?

 Gibbs in his book, The Preacher and His Preaching, says that the textual sermon consists of selecting verses, a verse, or even the part of a verse as the text.